It is so hot here!

 - 1/4 tsp pure vanilla extract

-- 1 cup milk of choice (See directions below for recommendations)
+- 1 cup milk of choice – See note below

 - 2 tbsp chocolate chips OR sugar-free chocolate chips (recipe on page 199 in the book)

-- optional: pinch spirulina or green food coloring
+- optional pinch spirulina or natural food coloring

-This ice cream has a very light texture when made with almond milk.
-For a creamier texture that’s more like real ice cream, try using at least 2/3 cup canned coconut milk or cashew cream.
-To make it look like real ice cream, scoop out with an ice-cream scoop.
+*This ice cream has a very light texture when made with almond milk.
+For a creamier texture that’s more like real ice cream, use coconut milk–the kind that is full-fat and comes in a can, not a carton–or cashew cream.
+To make it look like real ice cream, scoop out with an ice cream scoop.